NikhilPrajith/Films/README.md

 Create an env file in the root directory of the project containing: 'API_KEY=<>'

+Install node.js and Npm, check to make sure you have the latest version.

+Install npm packages: npm install

 Then, run the development server: npm run dev **or** yarn dev

 Open [http://localhost:3000](http://localhost:3000/) with your browser to see the result.